Discover the 10 oldest cities in the world.

 4. Plovdiv, Bulgaria

-There are many signs that Plovdiv has been inhabited since 4000 BC.
-This city in Bulgaria in Eastern Europe is one of the oldest continuously inhabited cities in Europe and the world.
-It has also been conquered many times in the past by the Greeks and Romans.
+There are many indications that Plovdiv has been inhabited since 4000 BC.
+This Bulgarian city in Eastern Europe is one of the oldest inhabited cities in Europe and the world.
+It has also been conquered several times in the past by the Greeks and Romans.

 Trang thông tin du lịch và phong cách sống Travellive+